Running A Business

 The goals for your marketing efforts will likely focus on maximizing your reach (getting in front of a large number of people) and connecting with potential customers on social media and via email so you’re top-of-mind when you eventually open.

 Once your business starts to mature and you develop a healthy customer base (typically 6 months to a year in operation), you can adjust your marketing materials for long-term success.
-This means striking a balance between retaining the customers you brought in during your launch and encouraging new ones to try your brand.
+At this point, you’ll have accrued some data over time, and be able to start optimizing for your ideal customer profile.

 Some business owners seek marketing firms that specialize in business openings and product launches.
 These experts can make sure your business gets noticed when you open, ensuring that you hit the ground running.
-From there, you can develop a marketing plan that aligns with your long-term budget and goals.

 Neil Patel created a useful guide for determining when your company is ready for a new hire.
 His main indicator: you’ve had to turn down work from customers or can’t fill the existing demand for your products or services.